 The Planning Policy team deals with all matters concerned with the writing and interpretation of planning policies.
-This includes the 2001-2011 Local Plan, Draft 2011-2033 Local Plan, Supplementary Planning Documents and Other guidance, Authority Monitoring Report, Local Development Scheme, Statement of Community Involvement, Neighbourhood Planning and Self and Custom Build Housing.
+This includes the 2001-2011 Local Plan, Draft 2011-2033 Local Plan, Supplementary Planning Documents and Other guidance, Authority Monitoring Report, Local Development Scheme, Statement of Community Involvement and Neighbourhood Planning.
+Self and Custom Build Housing can be found here.
 Please see the Local Plan pages for more information.

 There are 3 main ways that trees may be protected:-

 Tree Preservation Orders (TPO).
 These may be placed on trees which are visually important to the area, or trees which may be under threat from future development.
 If you have trees on your property covered by a TPO, you must get permission to do any works to the tree, whether this is felling or pruning.